Danielratmiroff/project-management/README.md

 ## About

 I created this application because I needed a place were I can work on my university projects,<br />
-keep track of my classes and schedule meetings, <br />all in the same place. 🧑‍🏫
+keep track of my classes and schedule meetings. 🧑‍🏫 <br />All in the same place.

 ### Link